 Volcanoes in Azerbaijan

 Azerbaijan has many volcanoes, and these are not just any volcanoes; they are mud volcanoes.
-A mud volcano is a landform created by the eruption of mud, water and gases.
-These volcanoes do not actually produce lava and are not active.
-There are around 400 ones all over the country; some famous are The Yanar Dag, Gobustan and Dashgil.
-One of Azerbaijan’s most famous mud volcanoes is Yanar Dag, also known as the Burning Mountain.
+A mud volcano is a landform created by the eruption of mud, water, and gases.
+These volcanoes do not produce lava and are not active.
+Around 400 of them are all over the country; some famous are the Yanar Dag, Gobustan, and Dashgil.
+One of Azerbaijan’s most famous mud volcanoes is Yanar Dag, the Burning Mountain.

 Museum of Miniature Books

-Located in the old part of their capital city Baku, there is the only miniature books museum in the world.
+Located in the old part of their capital city, Baku, the museum is the only miniature books museum in the world.
 It contains around 8,000 tiny, printed publications from 76 different countries.
 It was first opened on 23 April 2002.
 It is divided into 15 cases and 25 other exhibition cases.
-The museum includes different genres and themes; you’ll be mind-blown with the collection and how small their books can be; sizes range from 2mm to 10mm, and you can even see ones that are 2x2mm small that you obviously need a magnifying glass for.
+The museum includes different genres and themes; you’ll be mind-blown with the collection and how small their books can be; sizes range from 2mm to 10mm, and you can even see ones that are 2×2 mm small for which you need a magnifying glass.

 Baku, The Eccentric Capital City